The Dangers of Social Media and Criminal Charges

 Is Social Media Content Private?

-Unlike the interior of your home or the contents of your cell phone, police don’t need a warrant to search publicly shared information.
+Unlike the interior of your home or the contents of your cell phone, police don’t need the warrant to search publicly shared information.
 In fact, even online information intended to be private may not be immune from a search by law enforcement.
 Part of the reason for this is that privacy settings on social media sites are constantly changing, sometimes without the consent of users.
 Therefore, any guarantees of privacy by social media sites should be taken with a grain of salt.

 What Types of Social Media Evidence can be used in a Criminal Case?